-What does your hair need to be strong and sport a healthy appearance?
+What do you need to sport a healthy hair appearance?
 The answer is keratin!
 What exactly is keratin?
 This is a protein found in our epidermis or the outer layer of our skin.
 The nails are also made of keratin and it is keratin that makes them strong.

 Food Sources of Keratin

 So where can you get keratin?
 There are plenty of foods packed with keratin.

 Collagen and processed animal fats are sources of keratin.
 Meats such as chicken and turkey are packed with keratin.
 You can also get keratin from vegetables and fruits.
 Carrots for example are loaded with keratin.
 Fruits and vegetables having orange colour such as mangoes, cantaloupe and sweet potatoes are great sources of this protein.